Three Contemporary Novels

-● Three novels set in the neighboring upstate New York cities of Albany, Schenectady, and Troy.
+● Three stories set in the neighboring upstate New York cities of Albany, Schenectady, and Troy.

 ● Three women who share an aversion to all things feminine, especially motherhood.